Skip To Main Content

 Prostate cancer, although the second most common cancer in men in the United States, is extremely treatable when it is detected in its early stages.

 Recently, there has been debates in the medical community about whether or not the benefits of a prostate exam outweigh the risks.
-We asked Jeffrey Spencer, MD, a Urologist at Finger Lakes Urology Institute for his expert opinion on prostate exams and prostate cancer screenings.
+We asked Scott Stratton-Smith, MD, for his expert opinion on prostate exams and prostate cancer screenings.

 Are prostate cancer screenings recommended?

 Absolutely.
-Screening for prostate cancer is very important and recommended by the American Urology Association for men over 55 years old--age 40 if they are at higher risk.
+Screening for prostate cancer is very important and recommended by the American Urology Association for men over 50 years old, or age 40 if they are at higher risk.
+African-American patients may begin screening at age 45.
 Prostate cancer is very treatable and early detection of prostate cancer is key to treatment and recovery.

 Men should have a conversation with their primary care physician about their personal health to determine the best time for prostate cancer screening.